 Let’s take a tour into the world of naturists in Brazil as we explore the various naturist or nude resorts and beaches that are available.

 Massarandupió is one of the top nude beaches often visited in the world.
-It is characterized by tall, slim coconut trees, pristine sands, and crystal clear water.
+It is characterised by tall, slim coconut trees, pristine sands, and crystal clear water.
 It is situated about 50 miles from Salvador close to other beaches like Costa do Sauipe and Praia do Forte.
 Naturists can anticipate the enjoyment of the cool gentle breezes, the gentle whooshing coconut plantations, and a warm clear water all year round.

 Olho de Boi is also known as the Bull’s eye beach.
 It is located in Búzios, in the Rio Janeiro State.
 It is a popular legal naturist beach for gays in Brazil.
 An important spot to behold and enjoy is the cliff which forms a waterfall in the steep track which leads to the beach.

 Praia do Abricó is interestingly the only legal nude beach available to the naturists in Rio de Janeiro.
 The beach is located in the Grumari Area of Environmental Preservation, in the west of Rio de Janeiro.
 However, it is important for naturist to note that certain areas in Rio de Janeiro were affected by dengue fever early 2008.